Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/mountpoints/set-up-mountpoints.md

     ![](/modding-reference/assets/images/tutorials/seut/mountpoints_activate.png)
 <br><br/>

 3. Select and modify the **turquoise planes** that are placed around your model **in Blender's** `Object Mode`.
 These are the `Mountpoint Areas`, of which there can be multiple per `Mountpoint Side`. **Sides are represented by the empties** spawned around your model - Areas are parented to them.
+The empties should not be moved.
 You can **move, scale and delete** `Mountpoint Areas` but if they reach over the sides of the bounding box, the excess is trimmed on save.

     ![](/modding-reference/assets/images/tutorials/seut/mountpoints_edit-areas.png)
 <br><br/>